cocos/cocos-docs/en/engine/event/event-emit.md

 xxx.on(type, func, target?);
 ```

 The `type` is the event registration string. `func` is the callback to listen to when the event is executed.
 And `target` is the event receive object.
-If `target` is not set，then `this` in the callback refers to the object that is currently executing the callback.
+If `target` is not set, then `this` in the callback refers to the object that is currently executing the callback.

 The event listener function `on` can pass to the third parameter target to bind the caller of the response function.
 The following two calling methods have the same effect: